 Government information means records required to be kept by the Department as evidence of its activities and to support its current business.
-It may include hard-copy records, computer records, audio tapes, video tapes and CDs.
-It may include personal information about people and information about businesses.
+It may include hard-copy records, electronic records, computer records, audio tapes, video tapes and CDs.
+It may include personal information about people and information about private businesses.
 Applications are limited to records held by the Department.

 It does not cover knowledge or views held by staff unless they have been recorded.
 It does not cover documents that once existed but may have been destroyed.